gatsbyjs/gatsby/packages/gatsby-plugin-image/README.md

 The [gatsby-image](https://www.gatsbyjs.org/packages/gatsby-image/) component, combined with the sharp plugin, is a great way to automatically resize and optimize your images and serve them in the most performant way.
 This plugin is a proof of concept for a simpler way to use Gatsby's image processing tools without needing to write GraphQL queries.
 It is designed for static images such as logos rather than ones loaded dynamically from a CMS.

-The current way to do this is with `useStaticQuery`:
+The old way to do this is with `useStaticQuery`:

 ```js
 import React from "react"